eclipse-vertx/vert.x/core_manual_java.md

     </script>

-You can find `vertxbus.js` in the `client` directory of the vert.x distribution.
+You can find `vertxbus.js` in the `client` directory of the Vert.x distribution.

 The first thing the example does is to create a instance of the event bus